The backbone of the taxation system is set up by:

 Export Tax, Import Tax

-Vietnam is now adjusting its import and export tariffs in order to promote export and to fulfill the international commitments to cut down import duties and remove non-tariff barriers in line with ASEAN economic agreements, ASEAN – China economic agreements, ASEAN – Japan and Vietnam – Japan comprehensive economic partnership agreements, ASEAN – Korea economic agreement and Vietnam – Korea FTA, agreement establishing ASEAN – Australia – New Zealand free trade area, ASEAN – India economic agreements, Vietnam – EAEU FTA, Vietnam – Chile FTA, Vietnam – EU FTA, Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Vietnam – UK FTA, Regional Comprehensive Economic Partnership (RCEP) Agreement, and agreements with other international trade organizations.
+Vietnam is now adjusting its import and export tariffs in order to promote export and to fulfil the international commitments to cut down import duties and remove non-tariff barriers in line with Vietnam’s commitments to join the WTO, ASEAN economic agreements, ASEAN – China economic agreements, ASEAN – Japan and Vietnam – Japan comprehensive economic partnership agreements, ASEAN – Korea economic agreement and Vietnam – Korea FTA, agreement establishing ASEAN – Australia – New Zealand free trade area, ASEAN – India economic agreements, ASEAN – Hong Kong, China FTA, Vietnam – EAEU FTA, Vietnam – Chile FTA, Vietnam – EU FTA, Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Vietnam – UK FTA, Vietnam – Chile FTA, Regional Comprehensive Economic Partnership (RCEP) Agreement, and agreements with other international trade organizations.

 According to the LI and the Law on Import/Export Tax, foreign capital projects and foreign investors to PPP contracts or BCCs are exempted from duties imposed on the goods which they import to create their fixed assets, including: